Top 10 Most Valued Startups in India in 2021

 At the time of Singhal’s resignation, Kalanick had said that he needed a change in leadership.

-Ola’s value is reportedly placed at more than that of companies like Google, Facebook, Snapchat, and Airbnb, among others.
-The report said that Ola ranks second on the list of ‘6 companies to watch out for in India’, which is topped by e-commerce major Flipkart.
+Reports place Ola’s value at more than that of companies like Google, Facebook, Snapchat, and Airbnb, among others.
+The report ranks Ola second on the list of ‘6 companies to watch out for in India,’ which e-commerce major Flipkart tops.

 The second five companies on the list are Snapchat (worth $15.1 billion), Messenger (worth $5.4 billion), BigBasket ($4.1 billion), Paytm ($3.2 billion), and Ola (worth $4.5 billion).
 E-commerce, logistics services Tripathi Anant, Co-founder of Ola was quoted by Forbes as saying that the company’s recent acquisition of Indonesia’s GoJek is a major growth driver for the company.
 “In the last five years, Ola has served over 200 million customers in over 1,100 cities.